 Cheap Mac buying advice

 If it's a brand-new Mac you're after, don't consider the Mac mini - because the current models are old.
-If your heart is set on a mini then wait until spring 2018 as there's a chance that Apple will update it.
+If your heart is set on a mini then wait until later in 2018 as there's a chance that Apple will update it.

 The other thing that might happen in the not-too-distant future is the price of the MacBook could come down, making that Mac laptop the best low-cost Mac you can buy.